yxkpro/wiki-go/README.md

 LeoMoon Wiki-Go allows you to organize content in a hierarchical structure:

 1. Create directories to group related documents
-2. Use the move/rename feature to reorganize content
+2. Use the move/rename feature to reorganize content when in edit mode
 3. Navigate through your content using the sidebar or breadcrumbs

 ### Attaching Files

 You can attach files to any document:

-1. Navigate to the document
+1. Navigate to the document and enter edit mode
-2. Click the "Files" tab
+2. Click the "Attachments"
 3. Upload files using the upload button
-4. Insert links to files in your document
+4. Use "Files" tab to insert links to files in your document

 ### Using Comments